jcarpio/thesis/README.md

 ======

-It is possible to improve learning experience in Artificial Intelligence area by mean of game competitions?
+It is possible to improve learning experience in Artificial and Computational Intelligence area by mean of game competitions?

 It is possible to quantify how much the learning experience has been improved?